8 Facts About Refrigeration Mechanics

 As previously mentioned, refrigeration mechanics often encounter maintenance issues, which can be critical in a food processing facility.
 Some of the most common problems experienced with industrial refrigeration systems include:

-When issues arise, refrigeration mechanics must engage in a systematic troubleshooting process to identify and resolve the problem.
-This troubleshooting process consists of the following steps:
+When issues arise, refrigeration mechanics don’t just guess they follow a systematic troubleshooting process to find and fix the root cause.
+That process usually involves:

 7. Refrigerator Mechanics understand power, electrical and PLC controls